mrsn/zapix/README.md

 ## Usage

 ### Remote client
-First we need the zapix remote client:
+First we need the zapix remote client.
+Feel free to disable the debug mode if you find it annoying.

 ```ruby
 require 'zapix'